Explainable Machine Learning for ICU Readmission Prediction: Discussion

-A good diagnostic level, when we increase the classification probability threshold, complements the model’s predictive performance (Section~3.4).
+A good diagnostic level, when we increase the classification probability threshold, complements the model’s predictive performance (Supplementary Results).
 At the threshold(s) of 0.712 (and 0.813), our model returns the most reliable likelihood ratio among cross-validation, blind testing and external validation, yielding trustworthy readmission predictions.